scott-a-code/MyPrivateLife/README.md

 - Client code updated to point to heroku
 - Server Test Suit improved
 - All Posts filter added
+- Post truncated on preview pages
+- Styling Tweaks
+- Fix for Heroku remove fs.readFile()
+- Background positioning fixed
+- Add more Server Side tests
+- Footer positioning reworked
+- Client Side Tests Added

 ########### BUGS / OUTSTANDING DEV ###########

 - [x] Filter on all posts page
-- [] Logo on all posts page link to homepage
+- [x] Logo on all posts page link to homepage
-- [] Consistent styling across pages
+- [x] Consistent styling across pages
 - [x] Comment button will link to single post page
+- [ ] If you search for a gif with Enter key it tries to submit the form